Zecao/ExecutorOpenDssBr/README.md

 There are 3 directories in this project:
 1. ExecutorOpenDssBr: the C# project.
+It uses 2 dll files EEPlus.dll (some Excel stuff) and Auxiliares.dll (the co author Daniel Rocha routines) already included in the project.

 2. FeederExample: a 13.8kV feeder example.

 3. FME: A FME (check https://www.safe.com) project able to generate *.dss files, when connected to GeoPerdas SQLServer database (it mighty be useful for people who work for the eletric utilies).